When setting up your digital workplace, how can business leaders provide good employee experiences?

 What experiences make employees choose a certain digital platform over another?
 What options make everyday work easier for them?

-Before we get into that, what is the digital employee experience really?
+Before we get into that, what is the digital employee experience really and how does it relate to the importance of culture and morale in the workplace?

 Defining Digital Employee Experience